Frequently Asked Questions

 At UNCG, changing your major to a new concentration or field of study, adding or removing a minor, and adding a second major are all done using the UNCG Curriculum Change form.
 Visit How to Change Your Major in Spartan Central for instructions.

 For incoming students, Spartan Orientation and Registration (SOAR) is the optimal way to get advising and help with choosing classes from faculty and professional advisors.
 There are SOAR dates available for students entering in both Fall and Spring semesters.
-If you are not able to attend SOAR, then Academic advising and advisors within your major can help design your schedule.
+If you are not able to attend SOAR, then please reach out to SOAR@uncg.edu.

 For continuing students, please make an appointment with your advisor for assistance choosing classes.